romeiro-bru/My-Book-Basket/README.md

 **{ Work in progress }**

-It's a reading manager where you can register new books and add them to your lists. https://mybook-basket.herokuapp.com/
+It's a reading manager where you can register new books, review, check the description and edit them.
+You can also add them to your lists.

+https://mybook-basket.herokuapp.com/